JulienMellon/pawsport/README.md

 figure out how to get cloudinary to accept filetypes other than .jpg (the answer was something something they wont serve up pdfs for free)

-at some point the delete pet feature stopped working...

 # How to make this work locally:

 ## Install